FarmDyn/documentation/docs/methodology/coeffGen.md

 ## Concept and File Structure

-The coefficient generator comprises a number of small modules, realized in GAMS, which define the various exogenous parameters comprised in the template.
-It is designed such that it can generate from a few central characteristics of the farm (herd size, current milk yield, existing stables and their construction year, labour force and available land) and the realized crop yields a plausible set of coefficients for the template model.
+The coefficient generator comprises a number of small modules, realised in GAMS, which define the various exogenous parameters comprised in the template.
+It is designed such that it can generate from a few central characteristics of the farm (herd size, current milk yield, existing stables and their construction year, labour force and available land) and the realised crop yields a plausible set of coefficients for the template model.
 The coefficient generator can also be set-up to load parameters for a specific region.